jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

 (4) A referendum may be conducted as a consequence of a direction under this section in conjunction with any other election or poll, or separately.
 (5) A referendum conducted as a consequence of a direction under this section is a poll to which this Act applies.
 (6) This section does not prevent a local authority from directing the conduct of a referendum otherwise than under this section on a matter or proposal referred to in subsection (1), if that referendum is conducted separately from any election or poll.
-(7) The result of a referendum conducted as a consequence of a direction under this section is not binding on a local authority—
+(7) The result of any referendum conducted as a consequence of a direction under this section is not binding on the local authority unless it resolves otherwise or any enactment provides otherwise.
-  (a) in the case of any matter or proposal relating to the division of any district or region into 1 or more Māori wards or Māori constituencies; or
-  (b) in any other case, unless the local authority resolves otherwise or an enactment provides otherwise.

 ### 10 Triennial general election
 (1) The next triennial general election of members of every local authority and community board is on 13 October 2001.